Liver Detoxification: Starve or Nourish?

 Other liver detox diets, such as the liver cleanse promoted by Jon Barron, or Dr. Oz’s forty-eight hour liver cleanse, are similar, promising magical results on a starvation regime of vegetable juices and vegetable broth.
 These regimes often include detox formulations that contain a mix of herbs and other compounds.
 In this article I will address the claim that a juice cleanse is an effective way to detoxify or cleanse the liver.

 Detoxification is a term given to the process of removing toxins from the body.
 A toxin is a poison, so it is understandable why many people feel that embarking on a detox diet in order to lower their levels of toxicity is a good idea.
 Lowering the levels of toxicity in one’s body is something that all health enthusiasts, regardless of their particular school of thought, agree is beneficial to health.
-However, how to achieve this goal is a much more controversial issue.
+Being able to have a successful mercury detox and any other toxins that your body needs to get rid of will be beneficial for your overall health However, how to achieve this goal is a much more controversial issue.

 Detoxing and cleansing product advocates will claim that the most effective way of removing toxins from the liver is via a detox diet or cleanse, usually one that involves some form of juice or a product that can be purchased on the Internet.
 It is important to understand that the detoxification industry is an industry like any other, and like any industry, there are people who want to make money from your belief that you need their product.
 Many seemingly genuine health gurus who tout the acclaimed health benefits of liver cleanses have an underlying motivation to promote their own special detox plans.
 That motivation often comes down to a desire for cash.